 The Electricity connection will be taken by Franchisee Partner.

-Telephone / Internet connection will taken by Franchisee partner.
+Telephone / Internet connection will be taken by Franchisee partner.

 Payment of Electricity and telephone/ Internet Charges will be made by the Franchisee partner.

 The Cluster-wise Selected Agency/Franchisee Partner will neither misuse nor do anything that tarnishes the image and jeopardize the interest of NAFED.